 Keeping employees engaged during a meeting is vital to make sure that you are not wasting time and that you will all leave with a productive outcome.
-What you don’t want is to have to organise another meeting to cover everything you were trying to deal with in the first meeting because it went nowhere or to have to take on all the tasks yourself because there was no enthusiasm for the project, let alone having to face a room full of unengaged employees.
+What you don’t want is to have to organise another meeting to cover everything you were trying to deal with in the first meeting because it went nowhere, and it’s never fun seeing a room full of unengaged employees.
 Sometimes what you really need is to change it up so that you can get that enthusiasm and attention back.

-Hosting your meeting off-site could be just what you need to boost employee engagement and here are our top reasons why:
+Hosting an off-site meeting space could be just what you need to boost employee engagement and here are our top reasons why:

 Technology boosts options for engagement

 There are many benefits of offsite meetings.
 However, one great aspect of an off-site meeting is the ability to take advantage of the technology available, whether that’s the fantastic Wi-Fi or the incredible Audio-Visual (AV) technology that the venue has.
 This will help with presentations, demos and training seminars.